iozeey/react-draft-wysiwyg-custom-component/README.md

 - Insert some empty entities around component
 - Replaced inline styles with classes
 - Add bootstrap dropdown menu and handle keyboard
+- Allow to Replace entity when selected new from dropdown